rancher/fleet-docs/versioned_docs/version-0.14/experimental-downstream-resources.md

 :::

-## Monitoring
+## Limitations

-From version v0.15.0 onwards, Fleet monitors changes made to secrets and configmaps that are listed in `DownstreamResources`.
-It also checks whether a secret or configmap was created after the Bundle was created.
+Fleet does not monitor resources referenced by `downstreamResources` for changes.
+This means that changes to secrets and config maps referenced for downstream copy will only be applied when a HelmOp is updated.